-- Do not use secure test questions/prompts or questions/prompts that are similar or altered versions of secure test questions/prompts for practice or instruction. - Do not reveal, copy, or reproduce tests, test questions, or student responses except for the following: test materials may be copied as noted in Section 1 of this document for students with IEPs or Section 504 Plans, or for students who are LEP. - Do not post, display, or distribute immediately before testing any classroom posters or other materials not provided by the state specifically for testing if those posters or materials would assist students taking the tests.
-Likewise, do not point out or otherwise draw attention to posters or classroom displays immediately before testing, indicating that the posters or classroom displays may be helpful on the state tests.
+- Do not use secure test questions/prompts or questions/prompts that are similar or altered versions of secure test questions/prompts for practice or instruction. - Do not reveal, copy, or reproduce tests, test questions, or reading passages.
+The only exceptions are noted in Section 1 of this document for students with IEPs or Section 504 Plans, or for students who are LEP. - Do not post, display, or distribute immediately before testing any classroom posters or other materials not provided by the state specifically for testing if those posters or materials would assist students taking the tests.
+Likewise, do not point out or otherwise draw attention to posters or classroom displays immediately before or during testing, indicating that the posters or classroom displays may be helpful on the state tests.